arp242/zli/flag.markdown

   prints to stderr even when it really shouldn't (this is fixable, but many people don't).

-- Awkward to add flag aliases (e.g. have both "-v" and "-verbose"), or to use the "-v for verbose, -vv for more verbose"-pattern.
+- Awkward to add flag aliases (e.g. have both `-v` and `-verbose`), or to use the "-v for verbose, -vv for more verbose"-pattern.

 - `flag.StringVar(&s, ..)` requires declaring the variable first, and `s :=
   flag.String(..)` means having pointers everywhere.
 Neither is great IMO.

 I looked at some existing libraries and there were always some things to my dislike.

-Note that the below isn't a full review, just a very short "why not?" list (most of these packages are really not bad at all, I've used several of them with great success, and all of them also cover more use cases):
+Note that the below isn't a full review, just a very short "why not?" list.
+Most of these packages are really not bad at all and I've used several of them with great success, and all of them also cover more use cases.
+Please don't take it as a "this sucks"-list.

 - https://github.com/jessevdk/go-flags<br>
   Struct tag misuse, seems pretty complex.